Best Startup Business Line of Credit

 |Company||Lowest listed rate*||Get a loan|

 |Fundbox||4.66% drawing rate||Apply Now|

 Lendio: Best overall startup business line of credit

 Just about every startup should start its line of credit search with Lendio.
-It tops this ranking for the same reason it tops our ranking of the best small-business loans: Lendio makes comparing loan and LOC offers shockingly easy.
+It tops these rankings for the same reason it tops our rankings of the best small-business loans: Lendio makes comparing loan and LOC offers shockingly easy.

 Lendio is a lending marketplace, not a lender.
 What does that mean for you?
 Simply that you just have to submit one LOC application to Lendio, and it will come back with several offers from various lenders.
 You can compare which have the best terms, the best APR, the highest credit limit—whatever you want—and then finish applying with that lender.

 And since Lendio’s marketplace includes some of the lenders below, you really have no reason not to begin your line of credit journey at Lendio.

 (As an added bonus, Lendio is one of two lenders on this list—BlueVine being the second—that requires just six months of business history.)

 Look, we all know that borrowing money costs money.
 Interest is the price you pay to get financing.
 But if you want to minimize how much you pay in interest, then give BlueVine a close look.